 Finding the Right College for Your Child

 College is a time for students to learn and grow, both academically and in their personal development.
 As a parent, you want what’s best for your child, and that includes helping them pick the right college.
-But finding the right school for your child may require some time and research, and you’ll likely want to make sure you leave the final decision up to your child.
+Finding the right school for your child may require some time and research, and you’ll likely want to make sure you leave the final decision up to your child.

 As you consider various factors, it’s important to zero in on the ones that matter the most for your student.
+Keep reading for more on finding the right college for your child, including how to pay for college.

 How to Find the Right College for Your Child